MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/troubleshooting-things-know-about-phones-tablets.md

  If you enable Private Browsing on your iPad in your Safari browser, you will see the following error message when you attempt to connect to your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] organization: “[!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] has encountered an error.”
 You will need to disable Private Browsing.
 Tap the address bar, and then tap **Private**.

 #### Web app differences in mobile browsers
- For differences you can expect to find in the web app when you’re accessing it from a mobile device, see [Support for Dynamics 365 for Customer Engagement apps for phones and Dynamics 365 for Customer Engagement apps for tablets](../mobile-app/support-phones-tablets.md).
+ For differences you can expect to find in the web app when you’re accessing it from a mobile device, see [Support for Dynamics 365 for phones and Dynamics 365 for tablets](../mobile-app/support-phones-tablets.md).

 <a name="BKMK_Other"></a>
 ### Other